xamarin/xamarin-macios/docs/website/mmp-errors.md

 #### MM2106: Could not optimize the call to BlockLiteral.SetupBlock[Unsafe] in * at offset * because *.

-The linker reports this warning when it can't optimize a call to BlockLiteral.SetupBlock or Block.SetupBlockUnsafe.
+The linker reports this warning when it can't optimize a call to `BlockLiteral.SetupBlock` or `Block.SetupBlockUnsafe`.

-The message will point to the method that calls BlockLiteral.SetupBlock[Unsafe], and it may also give clues as to why the call couldn't be optimized.
+The message will point to the method that calls `BlockLiteral.SetupBlock[Unsafe]`, and it may also give clues as to why the call couldn't be optimized.

 Please file an [issue](https://github.com/xamarin/xamarin-macios/issues/new)